KayDrechsler/nextjs-blog/README.md

 - React.js
 - Next.js
 - MongoDB
+- Markdown

 ## Todos
 - [ ] Whitelist the server once the application would be deployed to grant access to MongoDB.
 Currently this is just working locally on my personal machine since I whitelisted it already.
 If you want to run this code on your local machine you will need to create your own MongoDB and link the application to it.
+- [ ] Add frontend side error handling on the contact form.
+Currently just backend side validation is present due to the demo nature of this project.